ga4gh-beacon/v2plus-genomic-variant-requests/docs/generated/requestParameterComponents.md

 # Request Parameter Definitions
-Component definitions for `requestPatterns`.
+Component definitions for `requestProfiles`.
 The definition of each parameter as a component allows for reuse across multiple request patterns but also for e.g. easy referencing in OpenAPI endpoints.

 ## Argument Definitions